Many expats, particularly north Americans, may be surprised to discover that Halloween is not widely celebrated in Switzerland.

 As Gaelic people migrated across the globe, Halloween travelled with them.
 And like Christmas, once it arrived in north America it got a commercial makeover, propelling it further afield.
 The only real difference was the brand colour: pumpkin-orange rather than father-Christmas red.

 Switzerland has put up a good fight, but like many places, it appears to be slowly succumbing to the commercial sirens of Halloween.

-A survey by the newspaper Le Matin offers insight into how Swiss view Halloween.
-72% think it is a commercial affair pushed by retailers that has no place in Switzerland.
-Only 21% plan to dress up for it.
-Those suffering from coulrophobia – no laughing matter, will be pleased to know that only 5% of them plan to dress as clowns.
+A survey on the Le Matin website several years ago offers insight into how Swiss view Halloween.
+72% thought it is a commercial affair pushed by retailers that has no place in Switzerland, and only 21% planned to dress up for it.
+Those suffering from coulrophobia will be pleased to know that only 5% of them planned to dress as clowns – no laughing matter.

 Halloween activities in Switzerland are more micro than macro.
 Smaller towns, where neighbours are more likely to know each other, tend to have the most eager trick-or-treaters.
-A large number of Anglo residents helps too.
+A large number of Anglo residents helps to increase the number of knocks on the door.
 In Swiss cities Halloween is more likely to consist of Halloween-themed parties for young adults or jack’o lantern workshops for little ones.

-Here are a few more in French-speaking Switzerland:
+Here are a few more in Vaud (overall page):

-Zurich has a long list of Halloween-themed parties: click here and search “Halloween”.
+Zurich has a long list of Halloween-themed parties: click here.